Iranian University Entrance Exam

 The Iranian University Entrance Exam, simply known as Konkour (Persian: کنکور; from the French Concours), is a standardized test used as one of the means to gain admission to higher education in Iran.
-Generally, to get a Ph.D. in non-medical majors, there are three exams, all of them called Konkour.
+In order to receive a PhD in non-medical majors, there are three exams, all of them called Konkour.

+By 2023, 80% of top 3000 students were from private schools, while only 20 percent from public schools.

+Iran had 2183 universities in 2022 and started a program to merge them and reduce the number down to 400 universities.

+In September 2023, the Iranian government rolled back changes to the Exam to before 2020 and delayed changes until 14-06-2026, making the Exam a more important factor than high schools grades and finals.

+Rules change

+Iranian Government's Supreme Council of Cultural Revolution In the 2020s, the structure of university enrollment admissions changed significantly, reducing the weight of this test exam to a smaller percentage of the total grade.
+Additionally, the test began to be held twice each year instead of once.

+Since 2020s all of high school grades scores have 50% share of total admission test score instead of just University Entrance Exams.
+The entrance test results will be reduced to have 40% share of total rank, while high-school records will make up 60% of share of total university entrance ranking.

+Electronic test

+In July 2023 for the first time in small scale it was done with computers.
+Iranian Minister of Science has a program to abandon paper nationally for college and schools exams.

 Nationwide

-In June/July each year, high school graduates in Iran take a stringent, centralized nationwide university entrance exam seeking a place in one of the public universities.
-The competition is fierce and the exam content rigorous, since university places are limited.
+In June/July each year, high school graduates in Iran take a centralized nationwide university entrance exam seeking a place in one of the public universities.
 In recent years, although the government has responded to demands for improved access and to a rapid increase in the rising number of applicants by increasing the capacity of universities and creating the Islamic Azad University, public universities are still only able to accept 10 percent of all applicants.